ebabel-games/basic-mmo-phaser/README.md

 Clone the repository.
 Inside the newly created directory, run `npm install` to install the Node.js packages listed in `package.json`.
 Then run `node server.js` to start the server.
 The server will listen to connections on port `8081`; you can change that behaviour by editing the code.
 You can access the app by navigating to http://localhost:8081/.

+## todo tasks
+- Install Tiled on MacAir
+- Expand the world, see tutorial on [big maps with Phaser 3](https://www.dynetisgames.com/2018/02/24/manage-big-maps-phaser-3/)
+- Move the sprite center rather than top left corner to where the mouse clicked.

 ## Useful resources
 - [Pathfinding A*](https://www.redblobgames.com/pathfinding/a-star/introduction.html)